 Connecticut man on trial for murder in Maine

-A Maine jury convicted Antoinne "Prince" Bethea, of New Haven, Connecticut, of manslaughter in the death of Terrance Durel Sr. Durel was shot outside a home that Bethea shared with Durel's estranged girlfriend.
+Antoinne "Prince" Bethea, of New Haven, Connecticut, is charged with murder in the death of a New Orleans man, Terrance Durel Sr., who was shot outside a home that Bethea shared with Durel's estranged girlfriend.

-Bethea had rejected a deal calling for him to plead guilty to manslaughter.
+Last week, Bethea rejected a deal calling for him to plead guilty to manslaughter.
 The trial is expected to last two weeks.